1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 112) Around 1948 young scientists doubted Lysenko, so he tried to consolidate his power.

-“Lysenko and his groups thus fell upon hard times.
-In the
-spring of 1948, Zhdanov raised the question of strengthening
-the leadership of LAAAS, which assumed Lysenko’s dismissal
-as president.”
-(Medvedev and Lerner, p.
-113)

 “Difficulties were even
 experienced in citing foreign authors in articles and books.”